 The purpose of leaf nodes is to include application servers and other servers with additional software running on the Oracle 12c Clusterware infrastructure.
-The Leaf nodes will not have any database instances running on them.
-If a leaf node goes down then there is no impact on Hub nodes either.
-This allows the flexibility to run leaf nodes on Virtual Machines while Hub nodes run on the actual physical machines.
+These leaf nodes will not have any database instances running on them.
+If a leaf node goes down then there will be no impact on Hub nodes either.
+This allows the flexibility to run leaf nodes on Virtual Machines while Hub nodes can run on the actual physical machines.

-IPv6 was supported in Oracle database 11gr2 but was only available only for a standalone database.
-In 12c Database, clients can now connect to database in the RAC environments as well, using the IPv6 protocol.
+IPv6 was supported in Oracle database 11gr2 but was only available for a standalone database.
+In 12c Database, clients can also now connect to database in RAC environments, using the IPv6 protocol.
 The interconnect however still only supports IPv4.
 This feature helps the customers meet the PCI, SOX and other Security Compliance standards.

 Multiple SCAN’s Per Subnet

-The new cgctl utility will improve patching process.
+The new ghctl utility will improve patching process.

 UI auto runs root.sh